- Join / Support

 Due to neglect in the past some books have suffered from storage in conditions that were too dry or damp.
 As can be seen, the boards and spines have become detached from the books and damaged.
 These volumes should be furbished and their corners repaired, endpapers replaced, and new leather spines attached where necessary.

 How can you help?

+Any contribution towards either the full or part restoration of a book of your choice from the library will be gratefully acknowledged.
 When a book is adopted it will be restored by local bookbinders who specialise in antiquarian books.
 Your contribution will be recorded in our official register of the scheme, and your name will be inscribed on a specially designed bookplate.
-For further details, or if you would like to inspect any of the books, please contact via email@example.com or phone 01225 312084.
+See below for a sample list of books currently awaiting restoration; a comprehensive list is available at the Institution.
+For further details, or if you would like to inspect any of the books, please contact us via [email protected] or phone 01225 312084.

-Dr. Evelyn Lewis, organiser of BRLSI's Adopt-a-Book scheme.
-Evelyn also makes the registers that are used to record propgress.
+Dr. Evelyn Lewis, organiser of BRLSI's Adopt-a-Book scheme (pictured left), also makes the registers that are used to record propgress.
 Photographs are taken of each volume before and after restoration and sponsors are invited to a book-signing, when the register and the restored book can be viewed and signed.

 Jessops Sponsor the photographs documenting restoration work.

 Sponsors may contribute all or part of the cost.
 The sponsorship is recorded for posterity by the signing of the appropriate bookplates affixed to the refurbished and record books and could prove to be a unique gift to record a special family event or even a Christmas present!

 - Baker, Henry An attempt towards a natural history of the polype (1743).
 Calf reback, raised bands, lettered on a morocco label, gilt lines and centres, £91.45.